Alberthua-Perl/ansible-demo/do447-course-demo/README.md

 - One node gitlab.lab.example.com is customized which includes GitLab repository.

 - 🔥 Note: DO374 RHAAP2.0 course also uses some demoes to display new features.

+- 👉 Please use `ansible-playbook` or `ansible-navigator` run playbooks in current do447-course-demo directory.